Determining the correct ring size is perhaps the most terrifying part of shopping for jewelry online. But don't worry - I got you!

 Measuring your finger properly will save you unnecessary stress, tears and time lost.
 Use this guide to avoid these and enjoy your ring that fits.

 Remember that most of our rings come on the elastic band.
-The band have a stretch tolerance up to 3 mm.
+The band have a stretch tolerance of up to 3 mm.

 How to measure your finger?